PREDICT-DPACC/subject-id-gen/README.md

 ### Set environment variables

-This project uses environment variables stored in `.env.local` at the proejct root.
+This project uses environment variables stored in `.env.local` at the project root.
 This file will not be committed to version control.
 Please run the following command:

 ```bash
 cp .env.local.sample .env.local